 Want to lessen your carbon foot print, but aren't necessarily ready to purchase an electric vehicle or to partake in solar?
 One easy way to help the environment is by using electric lawn care tools.
 Many brands now have complete suites of yard tools including mowers, weed whackers, hedge trimmers and leaf blowers, with interchangeable batteries that can be used in all pieces of equipment.

-- Alternatively, if you purchase all four items, the mower, hedge trimmers, weed whacker, and leaf blower, you may receive a $150 rebate.
+- If you purchase all four items, the mower, hedge trimmer, weed whacker, and leaf blower, you will receive a $150 rebate.

 - Items must be purchased after July 1, 2022.

 To obtain your cash rebate, bring proof of city residency* and the receipt to the Finance Department at City Hall, 15901 Fred Robinson Way.
 If the receipt does not specify the mower type please also bring a manual or other documentation for the mower.

 Finance Department hours are Monday through Friday, 8:30 a.m. through 5 p.m.
 Limitations to these rebates are described above in the "What's Eligible" section.
 If you have questions please call 301-809-3073.

 *Only residents who live within the municipal limits of the City of Bowie are eligible for these rebates.
 To see if your address is within the City of Bowie visit our address lookup page.

 Bowie homeowners have the opportunity to save money and improve the comfort and safety of their homes by completing a BGE Home Performance with Energy Star home energy audit ($100 value) at no cost through this City-sponsored program.
 The program is limited to the first 50 City of Bowie homeowners who submit an application each fiscal year.